glest/glest-source/BUILD.md

 <!-- This needs to be duplicated in the BUILD.md and INSTALL.md doc -->
 See [running](https://github.com/ZetaGlest/zetaglest-source#running) for
 detailed information about running a server or hosting a game.

-The value for INSTALL_DIR_DATA is written to the game when compiled, therefore if you ever move your data directory, you will have to recompile ZetaGlest.

 After you run `cmake` for the first time, you won't need to specify any options unless you want to change previously-used options.
 Just use